 The stories take place in two small Polish villages named Wegleszyn and Przylek, and they are best told by their actors, the younger of whom are fortunately still alive to tell them.
 The following links give the recently translated recollections by Krystyn and Janusz of the first family, in Wegleszyn, and by Aurelia (Renia) of the second family, in Przylek.
 These recollections were written in Polish in 1993 and are housed at the US Holocaust Memorial Museum (USHMM) in Washington, DC.
 A brief synopsis is available at the USHMM, where one of the above photos is hosted.
 To view the files, click on the links below.

-PS: Janusz Wlodek passed away in his sleep on January 21, 2008 after a long illness.
-As the reminisences below attest, he was a good man and will be missed by his family and friends.
+PS: Janusz Wlodek passed away on January 21, 2008 and Krystyn Wlodek passed away on October 28, 2015.
+As the reminiscences below attest, they were good men and will be missed by their families and friends.

 PPS: The above photo of Jadwiga Wlodek with Janusz and Krystyn has appeared in the PBS documentary film Irena Sendler: In the Name of Their Mothers (2011).
 As told in the memoir by Janusz and Krystyn, Jadwiga was arrested by the Nazis as a result of Stanislaw's underground activities, and she died in Auschwitz.
 Had the Nazis further discovered that I was Jewish, Janusz and Krystyn would also have died.

 Dedication to my book A Friendly Guide to Wavelets

 and to their children Janusz, Krystyn, Mirek, and Renia.